adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a plyer, if there is no proficiency, clicking the first row will open the add modal

-- [ ] As a player, I can view the tracking table, and determine by icon if the ability resets on a short or long rest

-- [ ] As a player, I can reset tracked items by clicking on the refresh icon in the table

-- [ ] As a player, I can increase or decrease tracked abilities with the stepper widget and the bar reflects these changes
+- [x] As a player, I can increase or decrease tracked abilities with the stepper widget and the bar reflects these changes

-- [ ] As a player, I can reset a tracked ability by clicking on the reset icon
+- [x] As a player, I can reset a tracked ability by clicking on the reset icon

 - [x] As a player, I can mark a skill as none, half, proficient, or expertise and view these modifiers, and they are calculated correctly

 - [x] As a player, I can view my passive score for each skill which is calculated correctly

+- [x] As a player, all changes I make to features, feats, traits, proficiencies, tracking, and skills persist after I refresh the browser

 Spells
 ======